cname87/project-perform-k8es/docs/development-guide.md

 To run Skaffold run the 'Run On Kubernetes' launch configuration as detailed in .vscode/launch.json.

-Note that the frontend is port mapped to localhost:8080 and the backend is port mapped to localhost:80801 so you can develop the microservices without worrying about external ingress.
+Note that the frontend is port mapped to localhost:8080 and the backend is port mapped to localhost:8081 so you can develop the microservices without worrying about external ingress.

+## GKE Ingress (including tsl)

+You can develop without worrying access from an external ip address using kubectl port mapping.
+However, external ingress is needed in production.
+This can be tested manually on the test cluster.

+NB: Do not make any changes to the ingress or certificate yaml files without carefully testing first.

+### Static IP address

+I have set up to use a GKE Ingress Controller via the app-ingress.yaml file.
+The ingress yaml file references the static ip address already set up in the cluster creation utility so calls to that ip address are routed to the ingress.
+The same static-ip address must also be referenced in the reserved domain name project-perform.com so that the domain name routes to the ingress.

+### HTTPS

+Only https will work, not http.
+I use Google Managed Certificate to provide tsl access via an certificate yaml file referenced in the ingress yaml file.
+Note that it takes up to 30min for the ssl certificate to be provisioned and it can only apply to one cluster.

+### Ingress

+The ingress routes all requests to the frontend service.

 ## Manual deployment to a cluster